ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

 The Confidential Computing Consortium defined the concept of confidential computing as the protection of data in use by performing computation in a hardware-based Trusted Execution Environment"[CCC-White-Paper].
 In detail, computing unit with confidential computing feature could generate an isolated hardware-protected area, in which data and applications will be protected from illegal access or tampering.
 When using network to provision confidential computing environment, users need to attest and deploy their data and applications in the TEE environment inside confidential computing device.

-TEEP architecture defined the design and standardization of a protocol for managing the lifecycle of trusted applications running inside a TEE.
+The TEEP architecture defined the design and standardization of a protocol for managing the lifecycle of trusted applications running inside a TEE.
 In confidential computing, the TEE can also be provisioned and managed by TEEP protocol.

 This document illustrates how a network user uses the TEEP protocol to provision its private data and applications in confidential computing device.
 The intended audiences for this use case are network users and operators who are interested in using confidential computing in network.